zizzard/Electron-Bitmark-Node/README.md

 * Stop Container
     * If the container is running, this will stop the container.
 It will do nothing if the container is not setup, or already stopped.
 * Restart Container
-    * This will start the containerif it is not running, or restart the container if it is running.
+    * This will start the container if it is not running, or restart the container if it is running.
 This will apply any updates installed manually.
 * Switch to Bitmark
-    * If the network is set to 'testing', this will restart the container on the 'bitmark' network.
+    * If the current network is 'testing', this will change the container to the 'bitmark' network.
 If it is already running on 'bitmark', it will do nothing.
 * Switch to Testing
-    * If the network is set to 'bitmark', this will restart the container on the 'testing' network.
+    * If the current network is 'bitmark', this will change the container to the 'testing' network.
 If it is already running on 'testing', it will do nothing.
 * Check for Updates
-    * Check for updates.
+    * Check for updates to the container.
 If an update is found, it will automatically be installed and the container will restart.
 * Show Preferences
     * Show the application preferences menu.
 From here you can manage automatic updates.
 * Refresh Window
     * Refresh the application window.
-After initial setup, the container window will not refresh after changes, and must be done manually.

 ### Main Application